DougAnderson444/graphvism/README.md

 ## Usage

 The build process produces a Wasm component `viz.wasm`.
 You can use this component in any environment that supports WASI Preview 2, such as a Rust application using `wasmtime`.

+Or you can download a pre-built version from the [Releases](https://github.com/DougAnderson444/graphvism/releases) page.

 Here is a short example of how to use the component to render a DOT string to SVG: